arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	Otherwise, you need to complete the following steps to configure the VM.

-1. In the **Windows Azure Portal**, select the VM you created previously.
+1. In the **Microsoft Azure Portal**, select the VM you created previously.
 1. Select the **ENDPOINTS** view, and then click **ADD ENDPOINT** in the command bar.
 1. In the **ADD ENDPOINT** dialog, select **Add Endpoint** and then click the right arrow to go to the next page.